wwiecek/wwiecek.github.io/README.md

-For information on formatting posts, see [here](https://chirpy.cotes.page/posts/text-and-typography/).
+For information on formatting posts, see [here](https://chirpy.cotes.page/posts/text-and-typography/) (especially the [mathematics section](https://chirpy.cotes.page/posts/write-a-new-post/#mathematics)).
 Some basic info is below:

 At the start of the post, here are the options you can use (non-exhaustive but most of the useful ones):
 ```
 ---
-layout: post # seems to be entirely redundant
+# layout: is redundant
 title:  "Clinical trials for accelerating pandemic vaccines"
 date:   2022-12-27
+math: true
-math: true # NOTE that to render $ as a dollar sign (either in normal text or mathjax), you need to precede it with a double backslash: \\$
+# NOTE that to render $ as a dollar sign (in normal text and/or mathjax), you need to precede it with a double backslash: \\$
-categories: [Category, Subcategory]
+# categories: [Category, Subcategory]
-tags: [tag]
+# tags: [tag] # tag names should always be lowercase
-pin: # true or false
+# pin: true
-image:
-  path: # directory within github file structure
-  alt: # caption
 ---
 ```
-Another important thing to note is that the "Contents" at the right hand side of the posts only display headings that are of ## size or larger.
-UNLESS there is a ### size heading below a ## (or larger) heading, in which case the "Contents" displays it as a sub-section/sub-heading underneath the ## heading.
+Also note is that the table of contents at the right hand side of the posts generally only display headings that are of ## size or larger.
+This is true unless there is a ### size heading below a ## (or larger) heading, in which case the contents displays it as a sub-section/sub-heading underneath the ## heading.

 # Chirpy Starter